Last updated: May 07, 2025

 Rate lock

 If you’re refinancing to secure a lower interest rate, consider an interest rate lock as part of your application process.
-A rate lock guarantees the current rate at the time of closing, which may take anywhere from thirty to sixty days.
-Rate locks are typically available for thirty, forty-five, or sixty days.
+A rate lock guarantees a rate for a set period of time, typically from application to closing.

 Underwriting